Component Life Expectancy

 Surface preparation and paint quality are the most important determinants of a paint’s life expectancy.
 Ultraviolet (UV) rays via sunshine can shorten life expectancy.
 Additionally, conditions of high humidity indoors or outdoors can affect the lifespan of these components, which is why they should be inspected and maintained seasonally.

 |ADHESIVES, CAULK & PAINTS||YEARS|

 |Stains||3 to 8|

-Appliance life depends greatly on how much it is used.
-Consumers often replace appliances long before they become worn out due to changes in styling, technology, and consumer preferences.
+Appliance life expectancy depends to a great extent on the use it receives.
+Furthermore, consumers often replace appliances long before they become worn out due to changes in styling, technology and consumer preferences.

 |Air Conditioner (window)||5 to 7|

 |Freezer||10 to 20|

 |Gas Oven||10 to 18|

 |Swamp Cooler||5 to 15|

 |Washing Machine||5 to 15|